eXascaleInfolab/vadetis/README.md

 # Vadetis

-Vadetis is web application to perform, compare and validate various anomaly detection algorithms using different configurations.
-It allows users to upload their own datasets as well as training data in order to perform outlier detection.
-The datasets can either be shared with other users or only be used by yourself.
+Vadetis is a web application to perform, compare and validate various anomaly detection algorithms using different configurations.
+It allows users to upload their own datasets as well as training data in order to perform anomaly detection.
 The datasets can be altered by injecting additional outliers.
+Technical details can be found in our ICDE 2021 Demo paper:  <a href = "https://icde2021.gr">VADETIS: An Explainable Evaluator forAnomaly Detection Techniques </a>.
+The tool can be easity extended with new algorithms, new datasets and new metrics.

+- The tool implements the following anomaly detectors: One-Class SVM, LISA (Pearson and DTW), GMM, Histogram, Isolation Forest, and Robust PCA.
+- The tool evaluates the following metrics: Precision, Recall, Accuracy, F1-score, RMSE, NMI, and AUC.

 ___